Hyndavi0104/Netflix-Data-Cleaning-Analysis-and-Visualization/README.md

 - Explore the Netflix dataset and understand its structure.
 - Identify the most common genres and content types.
 - Analyze trends in content release years.
-- Visualize insights using charts and graphs.
+- Visualize insights using charts for better understanding.

 ---

 ## Data
 The dataset contains information such as:
--show_id
+- show_id
--type
+- type
--title
+- title
--director
+- director
--country
+- country
--date_added
+- date_added
--release_year
+- release_year
--rating
+- rating
--duration
+- duration
--listed_in
+- listed_in

 ---